 An Odd Difficulty in the Parable of the Fig Tree

-When I started studying Bible prophecy, I hoped to answer the question of "How do we know when Jesus is coming?" just like any prophecy fan.
+When I started studying Bible prophecy, like most I hoped to answer the question of "How do we know when Jesus is coming?"
 I quickly learned how varied and uncertain the answers for that question were.
-There were so many contradictory theories and approaches to sift through it was overwhelming.
-Why, with so much prophecy written, were we seemingly clueless on this question, as judging from all the constant failed predictions of Jesus' second coming as well as the 2000 years of expectancy that Jesus could "come imminently at any moment."
+There were so many contradictory theories and approaches to sift through, it was overwhelming.
+Why, with so much prophecy written, were we seemingly clueless on this question, as judging from all the constant failed predictions of Jesus' second coming as well as the 2000 years of expectancy that Jesus could "come imminently (at any moment)."

 Now I know how to tell not exactly when, but at least if Jesus is coming soon thanks to the Parable of the Fig tree that Jesus taught.
-In it he let believers know for all time the right approach to answering this question.
+In it, he let believers know for all time the right approach to answering this question.
 It has been overlooked because of some inherent difficulties it contains that throw the reader off the trail.
-This has lead to people treating it figuratively instead, as we shall see.
+This has lead to people treating it as a prophecy instead of a parabolic point, as we shall see.